 Marijuana Microbusiness.

-A Microbusiness is a Colocated Marijuana Establishment that can be either a Tier 1 Marijuana Cultivator or Marijuana Product Manufacturer or both and, if in receipt of a Delivery Endorsement issued by the Commission, may deliver Marijuana or Marijuana Products produced at the licensed location directly to Consumers in compliance with established regulatory requirements for retail sale as it relates to delivery.
+A Microbusiness is an entity that can be either a Tier 1 Marijuana Cultivator or Marijuana Product Manufacturer or both and, if in receipt of a Delivery Endorsement issued by the Commission, may deliver Marijuana or Marijuana Products produced at the licensed location directly to Consumers in compliance with established regulatory requirements for retail sale as it relates to delivery.
 A Microbusiness that is a Marijuana Product Manufacturer may purchase no more than 2,000 pounds of Marijuana or its dry-weight equivalent in raw concentrate per year from other Marijuana Establishments, but not any other Marijuana Products.

 A Microbusiness shall comply with all operational requirements imposed by 935 CMR

-500.105 through 935 CMR 500.140 on Marijuana Cultivators and Marijuana Product Manufacturers, and Retailers, to the extent the Licensee engages in such activities.
+500.105: General Operational Requirements for Marijuana Establishments through 935 CMR 500.140: Additional Operational Requirements for Retail Sale on Marijuana Cultivators and Marijuana Product Manufacturers, and Retailers, to the extent the Licensee engages in such activities.

-A Microbusiness Licensee shall not be a Person or Entity Having Direct or Indirect Control for any other Marijuana Establishment except a Social Consumption Establishment.
-A majority of the Microbusiness' Executives or Members must have been residents of Massachusetts for no less than 12 months prior to application.
+A Microbusiness Licensee may not be a Person or Entity Having Direct or Indirect Control for any other Marijuana Establishment except a Social Consumption Establishment.
+A majority of the Microbusiness' Executives or Members shall have been residents of Massachusetts for no less than 12 months prior to application.

 Application fees and license fees for Microbusinesses shall be set at 50% of the combined sum of the application fees and license fees for all the cultivation or manufacturing activities in which the Licensee engages.

-Delivery Endorsements shall be subject to the exclusivity provisions for Delivery-only Licensees established in 935 CMR 500.050(10)(b).
+Delivery Endorsements shall be subject to the exclusivity provisions for Delivery Licensees established in 935 CMR 500.050(10)(b).

 Social Consumption Establishment Pilot Program.

 Under the Social Consumption Establishment Pilot Program, Social Consumption Establishments may apply for licensure.

+Municipal Participation for Social Consumption Pilot Program.

+The Commission may select no more than 12 Massachusetts municipalities for participation in the pilot program.

+The Commission shall establish criteria for selecting participating municipalities.
+The Commission may take into consideration factors including, but not limited to, the geographic location, socioeconomic characteristics, and population size of municipal applicants.

+An interested municipality shall submit an application for participation in a form and manner determined by the Commission.

+The application for participation shall be signed by the municipality's contracting authority.

+The Commission shall make the Pre-certification Application identified in 935 CMR 500.101(2)(c) available for Social Consumption licenses upon the Commission’s selection of least six municipalities for participation in the Social Consumption Pilot Program.

 Social Consumption Establishment licenses shall be limited on an exclusive basis to businesses controlled by and with majority ownership comprised of Economic Empowerment Priority Applicants or Social Equity Program Participants; Microbusinesses; and Craft Marijuana Cooperatives, for a period of 24 months from the date the first Social Consumption Establishment receives a notice to commence operations, provided, however, that the Commission may, by vote, decide to extend that period following a determination that the goal of the exclusivity period to promote and encourage full participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law, by farmers, and by businesses of all sizes, has not been met.